 You recognize the hydrogen cars from the Sandviken PurePOWER logo.
 The cars are owned and used by:

 The municipality also has a number of electrical cars in its fleet.
-By the end of 2019, a number of hydrogen buses will run the streets in the region as well.

 Many projects are underway around the world to extend the knowledge and infrastructure around fuel cells and hydrogen.
 Countries, such as China, Korea, Japan, the United States, Canada, the United Kingdom, France, Denmark, Norway, Germany and the Netherlands, are pushing the trend hard and in 2018, 25 European countries signed a declaration on a joint investment in hydrogen and fuel cell technology.